WHAT IS THE LEMON LAW FOR CARS?

 Why You Need a Lawyer to Help With Your Warranty Claim

 Consumers who do not understand the potential remedies and rights under state and federal lemon laws are at a distinct disadvantage in trying to negotiate with their dealership or manufacturer on their own.
 Getting a car dealer to replace your vehicle without hiring a lawyer is extremely difficult.

 In many cases, a consumer might be duped by a dealership alleging that it is attempting to investigate and resolve the problem.
 Often, these claims can be drawn out over the course of weeks or months, during which time you don’t have access to your vehicle and are getting increasingly frustrated.
 Many consumers, unfortunately, have had to cover their own repair costs or agree to unfavorable trading terms.

 Involving a Magnusson-Moss or state lemon law attorney can give you room to negotiate and get back to your life faster.
 Whether it’s a defective vehicle or the parts inside that are stopping you from being able to rely on it, you should not have to suffer any further consequences.
-If already let the manufacturer attempt to fix the issue with your car to no avail, let a breach-of-warranty lawyer take over your claim for you.
+If you’ve already let the manufacturer attempt to fix the problem with your car to no avail, let a breach-of-warranty lawyer take over your claim for you.

 Magnuson-Moss Requires the Manufacturer to Pay for Your Case

 The fee-shifting provision of the Magnuson-Moss Warranty Act requires the manufacturer to cover reasonable attorneys’ fees if the plaintiff wins their case.
 As a result, our attorneys at Morgan & Morgan will work with you for free.
 Our fee comes from the manufacturer if we win your case.